Nigerian psychedelic rock: The music you need to know

 The devastation wreaked in the east by warfare and a blockade imposed by the Nigerian government led to utter ruin.
 An estimated 1 million Igbo died during the conflict.

 As it sometimes happens, the country experienced an explosion of youth culture—particularly in the eastern states—parallel to its humanitarian catastrophe.
-Afro psych rock emerged from the Biafran war.
+Afro psych rock emerged during the Biafran war.

 “Highlife was old, and the youth plugged into rock and soul music from the north, south, east, and west.
 The east had more bands, but in the early ’70s rock was big everywhere,” says Tino Martins, rock guitarist of the groups MonoMono and C.S.
 Crew.